-The deeds to our property can not be found.
-The conveyancers who handled the conveyancing in Leven 5 years ago no longer exist.
+The deeds to our house can not be found.
+The conveyancers who handled the conveyancing in Leven 4 years ago have long since closed.
 What are my next steps?

-As long as you have a registered title the information relating to your ownership will be retained by HMLR with a Title Number.
-It is easy to perform a search at the Land Registry, locate your house and obtain current copies of the property title for a small fee.
-If the property is Leasehold then the Land Registry will in most cases hold a file duplicate of the Registered Lease and again, a copy can be obtained for £20 inclusive of VAT.
+Assuming the title is registered the details of your ownership will be recorded by HMLR with a Title Number.
+It is possible to conduct a search at the Land Registry, locate your property and secure up to date copies of the Registered Entries for less than a fiver.
+Where the property is Leasehold then the Land Registry will in most cases hold a file duplicate of the Registered Lease and again, a copy can be retrieved for £20 inclusive of VAT.